johngao2/favorita_modelling_w_spark/README.md

 The dataset can be found here: https://www.kaggle.com/c/favorita-grocery-sales-forecasting/data

+I haven't included any of the data in this repo, because they're quite big.

 ####Prediction Objective
  The task is to predict the daily sales volume for each item-store combination.
 The actual kaggle competition wanted sales predictions for the next 16 days after the dataset ended.
 However, since this was a learning exercise, I only predicted sales for the next day.